-I’m an Associate Professor of Old and Middle English at Rutgers University-Camden, where I study the literary history of food and cooking in medieval English literature, primarily with a interest in the ways that food is used to discuss political theory in the medieval romance.
-I’m currently working on a book, titled Political Appetites: Food in Medieval English Romance.
+I’m an Associate Professor of Old and Middle English at Rutgers University-Camden, where I study medieval English literature and culture.
+My first book explores food and cooking in medieval English romance, primarily as they are used to discuss political theory.
+The title is Political Appetites: Food in Medieval English Romance, released October 2017 from The Ohio State University Press.

 311 North Fifth Street